Shops at South Town: Marketplace

-The Marketplace which opened in 1996 is located adjacent to the Shops at South Town, and is a 312000 sqft outdoor retail property, anchored by a Super Target store.
-Other major retailers include Barnes & Noble, Old Navy, and Buy Buy Baby (formerly Linens 'n Things.
-A Sports Authority (formerly Gart Sports) moved across the street to The Commons and is now a Obstacle Warrior Kids indoor playground.
+The Marketplace which opened in 1996 is located adjacent to The Shops at South Town, and is a 312000 sqft outdoor retail property, anchored by a Super Target store.
+Other major retailers include Marshalls, and Old Navy.
 The Marketplace was built in the mid 1990s about a decade after the mall opened.
+As of 2023, the Barnes & Noble location has closed and was remodeled to become a Marshalls that opened in October 2023.